 Revenue consists of fees deducted for mortality, policy administration and surrender charges.
-Interest or changes in the unit prices credited to the account balances and excess benefit claims in excess of the account balances incurred during the period are charged as expenses in the income statement.
+Interest or changes in the unit prices credited to the account balances and excess benefit claims more than the account balances incurred during the period are charged as expenses in the income statement.